Study an Environment MSc at Cranfield

 Aim |

 Natural landscapes and built environments can be engineered to optimise the goods and services delivered to society, including provision of natural resources and the regulation of water and carbon.
 Technologies that prevent and/or reverse land degradation can be devised and implemented to ensure sustainable use of finite land resources.
 Environmental engineers and land managers need sound understanding of the environmental properties that determine land capability for any given desired end use, as well as the interrelationships between soil, water, vegetation and built structures.
 This understanding is grounded in basic soil physics, hydrology, hydraulics, geotechnics and agronomy.
-With this background, appropriate interventions such as drainage, soil erosion control, slope stabilisation and irrigation can be designed and implemented to improve inherent land quality.
-The required skills set also informs the management of environmental projects involving land forming, reclamation, restoration and protection, which require selection, design, engineering and maintenance of appropriate structures. |
+With this background, appropriate interventions such as soil erosion control and slope stabilisation can be designed and implemented to improve inherent land quality.
+The required skills set also informs the management of environmental projects involving land forming, reclamation, restoration and protection, which require selection, design, engineering and maintenance of appropriate structures.
+This module is 10 credits. |

 Syllabus |

-Site Assessment: Concept of land capability and land quality Land forming, earth moving and landscape modification.
-Geotechnics: Slope stability Top and sub soil management |
+Site Assessment: Concept of land capability and land quality: Land forming, earth moving and landscape modification: Geotechnics: Slope stability: Surface erosion of slope forming materials: Top and sub soil management: |

 Intended learning outcomes |